 Today we drove 4 hours to Amarillo.
 Had dinner at Tacos García based upon the recommendation of my friend Stacy Patterson who lived in Amarillo for a bit.
 It did not disappoint (thanks Stacy)!

 After getting our taco fix we drove out to Cadillac Ranch, which is a field in the middle of nowhere that has a bunch of old Cadillacs buried in it.
 People take spray cans out there to tag up the cars.
 It was cool, but the field was super muddy because it had been raining all day.
 Good thing Jimbo suggested I put on my water shoes to go out there because the mud was so deep that I almost lost my shoes!
 Literally, my foot sank down into the mud and when I pulled it out my shoe was stuck down in the mud...
 It was like quicksand!
 Thankfully I was able to dig it out.
 It was super messy, but super fun!

 The next day we went to check out historic Route 66.
-After walking around a bit (lots of antique stores), we grabbed some coffee for the road.
+After walking around a bit.
+Lots of antique stores; we bought an old Rubiks Cube.
+Then, we grabbed some coffee and hit the road again.
 Next stop Santa Fe!

 We decided to take a detour and check out Santa Fe since the drive time was the same as to Albuquerque.